Ryan Grim: Career

-Noted reportage

-During the Brett Kavanaugh Supreme Court nomination, Grim was the first to report that California Senator Dianne Feinstein had received a letter related to Kavanaugh, which was later revealed to be from Christine Blasey Ford alleging that Kavanaugh had sexually assaulted her in high school.
+During the Brett Kavanaugh Supreme Court nomination, Grim was the first to report that California Senator Dianne Feinstein had received a letter related to Kavanaugh, later revealed to be from Christine Blasey Ford, alleging that Kavanaugh had sexually assaulted its author in high school.
 Grim also reported on former Trump aide Rob Porter's abuse allegations by his ex-wives.
 He reported early on the 2018 campaign of Alexandria Ocasio-Cortez.